courtois-neuromod/cneuromod_docs/source/DATASETS.md

 The participants were first introduced to the game by playing the Level-1 at least once.
 This level introduces the basic game mechanics (moving from left to right, avoid or kill enemies) at an abordable difficulty level for most players.
 Then, the participants were able to freely choose the level on which they played as well as the training sessions frequency.
 No training regimen was imposed to the participants making that dataset highly heterogeneous.
 The dataset consists of sessions of gameplay as collections of `.bk2` files recorded by the [gym-retro](https://github.com/openai/retro) API.

 This dataset can be used to analyze learning or individual game-play styles, and can be investigated in conjunction with the fMRI dataset.

-## gamepad

-This dataset contains the data acquired for the validation study of the CNeuromod videogame controller.
-The CNeuromod videogame controller is a custom-built fully fiber-optic MRI controller, designed by the Courtois-Neuromod team and described in [Harel et al. (2023)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0290158).
-The `gamepad` dataset thus contains the MRI and behavioral data acquired on 4 participants (`sub-01`, `sub-02`, `sub-03` and `sub-06`) during a simple cued-response task in which the participants were instructed to press the various controller buttons for short and long durations (5 blocs of 10 trials per condition).

-Each subject performed 8 sessions of two runs.
-4 of these sessions were performed in the MRI scanner with our MRI-compatible videogame controller, and are accompanied by BOLD recordings.
-The 4 other sessions were performed in the mock MRI scanner with a [commercially available SNES controller](https://lyonsden.net/innext-usb-game-controller-review/), and served as a reference for our validation study.
-The mock and MRI sessions are alterned, and the starting order (mock or MRI first) was balanced across subjects.
-For the MRI sessions, the behavioral data can be found in the `*_events.tsv` files stored in the `func` folder.
-For the mock sessions, they can be found in the `beh` folder instead.

 ## shinobi